UPTAKE Webinar Series: Biodiversity Implications of Land-Intensive Carbon Dioxide Removal

 :studio_microphone: Speaker: Ruben Prutz, Potsdam Institute for Climate Impact Research (PIK)

-:studio_microphone: Moderator: Sabine Fuss, Potsdam Institute for Climate Impact Research (PIK)
+:studio_microphone: Panelist: Sabine Fuss, Potsdam Institute for Climate Impact Research (PIK)

 :spiral_calendar: 10 December 2025, 2 pm - 3 pm I ZOOM, online